PySimpleGUI/PySimpleGUI/readme.md

 Your source code is completely portable from one platform to another by simply changing the import statement.

 # WxPython Version

+ [PySimpleGUIWx GitHub site](https://github.com/MikeTheWatchGuy/PySimpleGUI/tree/master/PySimpleGUIQt).  **There is a separate Readme file for the Qt version** that you'll find there.

 Started in late December 2018 PySimpleGUIWx started with the SystemTray Icon feature.
 This enabled the package to have one fully functioning feature that can be used along with tkinter to provide a complete program.
 The System Tray feature is complete and working very well.